-Identity and purity of standards
+Identity, purity, and storage of standards

-14 "Pure" standards of analytes and internal standards should be of known purity.
-Each "pure" standard must be uniquely identified, the date of receipt recorded, and an expiry date allocated if the supplier has not provided this.
-After the expiry date, a "pure" standard may be retained if its purity is shown to remain acceptable and a new expiry date is allocated.
-Otherwise it must be replaced.
-The relative purity of the new and old "pure" standards may be determined by comparing the detector responses obtained from freshly-prepared dilutions.
-Inexplicable differences in apparent concentration or identity between old and new "pure" standards must be investigated.
+14 "Pure" standards of analytes and internal standards should be of known purity and each must be uniquely identified and the date of receipt recorded.
+They should be stored at low temperature, preferably in a freezer, with light and moisture excluded, i.e. under conditions that minimise the rate of degradation.
+Under such conditions, the supplier's expiry date, which is often based on less stringent storage conditions, may be replaced, as appropriate for each standard, by a date allowing for storage up to 10 years.
+The pure standard may be retained if its purity is shown to remain acceptable.
+The purity should be checked by the allocated time after which a "pure" standard may be retained if its purity is shown to remain acceptable and a new expiry date is allocated.
 Ideally, the identity of freshly acquired "pure" standards should be checked if the analytes are new to the laboratory.